zammad/zammad-admin-documentation/manage/roles/user-preference-permissions.rst

 ``user.notifications``
     Allow your agents to decide which notifications they want to receive for their tickets.
-    Notifications are only sent on tickets your agent has :doc:`full permissions of a group <group-permissions>`.
+    Notifications are only sent on tickets your agent has :doc:`full permissions of a group </manage/groups/access-levels>`.

 ``user.out_of_office``
     If enabled your agents can define a replacement agent during their vacation.